Working in the U.S.

 date and rate of pay.

-- A letter from your school's International Student Advisor confirming your eligibility
+- A letter from your the International Student Services Office confirming your eligibility

 - The SSN application, which can be picked up from the International Office, or downloaded

 If your application is approved, you will receive your Social Security Card within

 10-14 business days.
 Keep your SS Card in a safe place - it is difficult and costly